-• All fluoride water quality monitoring requirements prescribed by legislation were conducted within the required frequency.
+All fluoride water quality monitoring requirements prescribed by legislation were conducted within the required frequency.

 Section 13-9 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one water sample is taken every 60 months and tested for Fluoride.
 The Owner last conducted Fluoride sampling on January 9, 2017, and achieved a result of 0.17 mg/l.
+The next fluoride samples are due in January 2022.

-• All water quality monitoring requirements imposed by the MDWL or DWWP issued under Part V of the SDWA were being met.
+All water quality monitoring requirements imposed by the MDWL or DWWP issued under Part V of the SDWA were being met.

 Wastewater from the backwash process for the iron and manganese filter system is discharged to a wastewater holding tank where suspended solids are permitted to settle.

-MDWL Schedule C, Table 3 identifies that the annual average concentration of Backwash Wastewater Facility Suspended Solids discharged from the holding tank shall not exceed 25 mg/L .

-Table 7 identifies that Backwash Wastewater Suspended Solids shall be comprised of manual composite samples (reference MDWL Section 4.3 for details) taken quarterly at the point of discharge from the filter backwash tank.
+MDWL Schedule C, Table 3 identifies that the annual average concentration of Backwash Wastewater Facility Suspended Solids discharged from the holding tank shall not exceed 25 mg/L and the annual average concentration of total chlorine residual shall not exceed 0.02 mg/L. Table 7 identifies that Backwash Wastewater Suspended Solids and total chlorine residual parameters shall be comprised of manual composite samples taken monthly at the point of discharge from the filter backwash tank.
 During the inspection review period this requirement has been met.

-The annual average concentration of Backwash Wastewater Suspended Solids during the inspection time period was 3.6 mg/L.
+The annual average concentration of Backwash Wastewater Suspended Solids during the inspection time period did not exceed 25 mg/L and the annual average concentration of total chlorine residual did not exceed 0.02 mg/L.

-• Records confirmed that chlorine residual tests were being conducted at the same time and at the same location that microbiological samples were obtained.
+Records confirmed that chlorine residual tests were being conducted at the same time and at the same location that microbiological samples were obtained.